 With the support of BOPRC, WBOPDC, DOC and Landowners, the Newdicks Beach Biodiversity Management Plan launched in July 2015.
 Great progress has been made in the zones along Newdicks Beach such as:

-- Upper car park: removal of gorse and replanting with mixed native trees, toi toi and flax.
-This has improved the view down the beach.
-We have plans to create a picnic area here.
+- Upper car park: removal of gorse and replanting with mixed native trees, toi toi and flax which has improved the view down the beach.

-- Dune zone: more dune species have been planted, invasive grasses sprayed, and there is a pest trapping programme near the bird breeding sites.
+- Dune zone: dune plants have been planted to help stabilise the dunes, invasive grasses sprayed, and there is a pest trapping program near the bird breeding sites.